BRIEF-Marcato sends letter to Deckers board of directors

 "We're hoping to encourage getting away from that," he said.

-the market if initial evidence of benefit was not shown in
+Allen said the FDA would retain its power to require companies to do post-approval studies, or withdraw drugs from the market if initial evidence of benefit was not shown in follow-up trials.